pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ## Perform a quick check on the cluster status locally

 You can have a quick check on the cluster status locally using Diag.
 Even if your cluster runs stably now, it is necessary to periodically check the cluster to avoid potential stability risks.
-The TiDB Clinic Beta version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.
+The PingCAP Clinic Beta version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.

 1. Collect configuration data: